TOP FINANCIAL FEARS THAT AFFECT WOMEN

 The Fear of Losing a Home

-It is hard for anyone to imagine losing their home after a lifetime of living as middle-class, but it can happen.
+It is hard for anyone to imagine losing their home, but it can happen.
 That is why it is smart to aggressively pay down any outstanding money owed on a home to become mortgage-free as soon as possible.
 But it is important to be aware that while a home is an investment, the upkeep of the home is a financial drain.
-Older homeowners may want to think about downsizing to a home which will require less expensive maintenance before it becomes an absolute necessity.
+Older homeowners may want to think about downsizing to a home that will require less expensive maintenance before it becomes an absolute necessity.

 The Fear of Having to Pay For Your Kids Forever

 There is no getting around the fact that having children is expensive, but being a great mom shouldn’t mean paying the kids’ bills forever.
 Parents need to know that setting boundaries when it comes to providing financial support for adult children is healthy, and in the long run, the right choice for everyone.

-Money is a complicated topic, and one of the best ways to ease fears associated with it is to talk with a professional financial advisor service who can create a personal plan to help you relax.
+Wealth management is a complicated topic, and one of the best ways to ease fears associated with it is to talk with a fiduciary, holistic financial advisor who can create a personal plan to help you relax.